 While search engines claim that social media signals such as the number of Likes or Followers do not influence rankings, the links from your Facebook or Twitter account may have some effect, as most online marketing experts agree that ‘no-follow’ links are still considered by search engines, including Google.

 Social media pages are essentially treated like individual websites.
 Google and other search engines index these pages and they appear in search results.
 If the post is public, and the search engine can crawl it, the page should be treated the same as a web page.

 The bottom line is that marketing experts believe that links from social media pages are still valued as backlinks.

 - Social Media Sharing Can Lead to External Backlinks

-Receiving a lot of likes on a Facebook post may not increase the search rankings for the web page that the post links to.
+Receiving a lot of likes on a Facebook Ad or post may not increase the search rankings for the web page that the post links to.
 However, receiving a lot of likes can increase the visibility of your content.
 The increased visibility may lead to external backlinks on other blogs and websites.